tschuehly/spring-view-component/README.md

 ## Local Development Configuration

-You can enable hot-reloading of the templates in development:
+You can enable hot-reloading of the templates in development, you need to have Spring Boot DevTools as a dependency.

 ```properties
 spring.view-component.local-development=true
 ```

 ## Installation